du82/unfathoming/content/blog/2024/the-tragedy-of-discord.md

   - privacy
   - sovereignty
 ---

-Recently I’ve seen more and more communities utilizing Discord (the social chat app) as a means of organization and communication.
-It’s not just the big names either, it seems to be every community that isn’t privacy focused, as well as most “Web3” communities.

-> Note: To help migrate users away from IRC, Discord chose to name their communities “servers”.
+{% callout "info", "To help migrate users away from IRC, Discord chose to name their communities “servers”.
 Servers in this context are nothing more than folders where text files (which they call channels) are stored.
-It is impossible to host a Discord server on your own hardware.
+It is impossible to host a Discord server on your own hardware." %}

 ## Discord is bad for the open web
 You’ve probably heard someone complain about the LinkedIn authentication popups that require you to sign in to view content.
 The frustration you feel when you go to check on someones profile, only to be hit with a “sign up to LinkedIn” prompt is the same frustration I and others feel towards communities on Discord.